spacemeshos/product/join_devnet.md

 Latest release: v0.2.0-rc7 (Network Id 203)

-> This early Spacemesh 0.2 preview release is intended for users who are comfortable with using the command line and terminal applications.
+> This early Spacemesh 0.2 technical preview release is intended for users who are comfortable with using the command line and terminal applications.

 Follow these instructions to join the Spacemesh 0.2 devnet.